 - Does NOT include another appeal

-As you think about how to communicate with your audience on #GivingTuesday, remember to create awesome thank you messages and plan how you will show donors the campaign’s impact.
+As you plan your Giving Tuesday campaign, remember to create awesome thank you messages, engage with supporters in real time, and plan how you will show donors the campaign’s impact.

 These are smart follow up guidelines for most fundraising campaigns, but the influx of new donors and supporters also requires some more specialized communications.